Paul-J-Company/Systems-Design/README.md

 What is a Software Development LifeCycle (SDLC)?
 What is CI/CD?
 What is a Software Deployment?
+What is OWASP?
+  Open Web Application Security Project: (OWASP)
+  OWASP is a community initiative focused on improving web application security through providing open-source methodologies, tools, and techniques.
+What is CASB?
+  Cloud Access Security Broker: (CASB)
+  CASB acts as a bridge between an organization's on-premises infrastructure and the cloud services it employs.
+  The primary focus of CASB is to ensure that sensitive data remains secure and compliant while employees access cloud-based resources.
+What is SASE?
+  Secure Access Service Edge: (SASE)
+  SASE provides a holistic approach to networking and security in a cloud-native environment.
+  SASE is an architectural framework that merges wide-area networking (WAN) capabilities with security functions, all delivered as a cloud-based service.
+What is CNAPP?
+  Cloud Native APplication Protection: (CNAPP)
+  A CNAPP is a holistic security solution that provides all the key features organizations need to secure cloud workloads across all life cycle stages.
+  CNAPPs offer a variety of important advantages compared to disparate, siloed collections of cloud security tools.
+  CNAPPs typically cover:
+    1) CI/CD security management.
+    2) Security testing and scanning of application binaries and container images.
+    3) Managing risks associated with cloud service configuration.
+    4) Managing cloud user identities and permissions.
+    5) API security.
+    6) Data security.
 What is Observability?
+  Observability is about recording, organizing and visualizing data.
   Observability is the ability to ask new questions of the health of your running services without deploying new instrumentation.
   The term comes from control theory, which defines observability